States Expand Medicaid to Include Alternative Non-Opioid Pain Treatments

 While the Vermont study produced positive results in regards to using acupuncture to help curb the opioid crisis, U.S. policymakers remain hesitant to replace opioids with alternative pain treatments citing lack of scientific evidence as the reason.
 Lead study author and acupuncturist Robert Davis says acupuncture alone may not be enough to solve the opioid crisis, but that the treatment has been proven effective at reducing feelings of pain, depression, and fatigue in patients.

 Opioid dependence and addiction carry a number of serious health risks that can actually worsen pain.
 Pain sensitivity is a common side effect of opioid dependence, along with respiratory failure and death.
 Opioid dependence can be safely and effectively treated at an opioid detox center.

 Many opioid detox centers treat opioid dependence using a medical detox or medication-assisted treatment.
 Both treatment methods involve the use of medications that fully eliminate all opioid withdrawal symptoms while helping you overcome dependence.
 Opioid detox treatments are safe, and conducted by medical professionals who monitor your vitals, reduce the risk for complications, and teach you how to avoid relapse.

 If you or your loved one is addicted to prescription opioids and use Medicaid, understand you may be eligible to receive a free opiate detox.
-Call our 24/7 confidential helpline at 800-483-2193 to discuss all your treatment options, and to find the nearest detox center ready to help you achieve sobriety.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to discuss all your treatment options, and to find the nearest detox center ready to help you achieve sobriety.